-Besides these windows a terminal window is located at the left side of the LoopMaster program which logs the serial communication via service interface.
+Besides these windows a terminal window is located at the left side of LoopMaster which logs the serial communication via service interface.
 In this window also all current vehicle data are listed.

-When the LoopMaster program is started, all channel and detector data are automatically requested and displayed in the according windows, the status bar at the bottom part of the window is updated.
+When the LoopMaster is started, all channel and detector data are automatically requested and displayed in the according windows, the status bar at the bottom part of the window is updated.

-MC3224 SN123456 E Dec 10 2012 V1.03 LC22
+CD3224 SN123456 E Dec 10 2012 V1.03 LC22